create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: width, height growMode, Move, Size, get_virtual_size, sizeMax, sizeMin

-Specifies the maximal size for a widget that it is allowed to accept.
+Specifies the maximal size for the widget.

 See also: width, height, size growMode, Move, Size, get_virtual_size, sizeMin

-Specifies the minimal size for a widget that it is allowed to accept.
+Specifies the minimal size for the widget.

 See also: width, height, size growMode, Move, Size, get_virtual_size, sizeMax

 If 0, the Paint request notifications are stacked until the event loop is called.
-If 1, every time the widget surface gets invalidated, the Paint notification is called.
+If 1, every time the widget surface gets invalidated the Paint notification is called.

 See also: invalidate_rect, repaint, validate_rect, Paint